Misioslav/expressvpn/README.md

       - BEAERER=ipinfo_access_token # optional can be taken from ipinfo.io
       - HEALTHCHECK=HEALTCHECKS.IO_ID # optional can be taken from healthchecks.io
       - NETWORK=off/on #optional and set to on by default
+      - PROTOCOL=lightway_udp \ #optional set default to lightway_udp see protocol and cipher section for more information
+      - CIPHER=chacha20 \ #optional set default to chacha20 see protocol and cipher section for more information
     cap_add:
       - NET_ADMIN
     devices: